rajendra627/k8s-bootcamp/statefulsets/README.md

 ## Headless Services ##

 A headless service is a service with the ClusterIP field set to None.
 This results in no stable IP being created for the service.
-Instead, when you do a DNS lookup for a headless service, multiple addresses are returned - one per pod that is part of the statefulset.
-Your client logic would then connect directly to one of the pods.
+Instead, K8S creates SRV records to point to the pods backing the headless service.
+To see this, run the example below.

 ```sh
 #run a busybox pod in the same namespace then run nslookup with that pod to see what gets returned